ArkamFahry/OverDeveloped/dependencies/localhost/nibm/notes/nibm.dse.dbms.normalization.first-normal-form-1nf.md

 | 2|Logan|
 | 3|Paul|

-above table [[multi value attributes |nibm.dse.dbms.normalization.types-of-attributes#Multi value attributes]] Phone_Number has been omitted and extracted to a new table which is shown below
+above table [[multi value attributes|nibm.dse.dbms.types-of-attributes#Multi value attributes]] Phone_Number has been omitted and extracted to a new table which is shown below

 User_Phone_Number Table